rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/3_script.md

 #### 📹 Video 1

-**Video Overview:** Learn how to set up your development environment using GitHub Codespaces

-**Learning Objective:** Lo1: Set up and configure GitHub Codespaces for development
+**Video Overview:** Learn what is the debt cycle

+**Learning Objective:** Lo1: learn what depth is and setup the environment and start building the technical debt.

 **Content:**
 **Hook:** We're going from tackling that infrastructure debt, right, and turning it into a really powerful development setup by launching with GitHub Codespaces.
-Script: Transform infrastructure debt into a powerful development setup using GitHub Codespaces.
+I know there are other options even renting them and by passing the hassle.
+Transform infrastructure debt into a powerful development setup using GitHub Codespaces.
 Learn how to manage technical debt effectively with SonarQube in your SDLC.

 **Screen Share Section:**
-**Tool:** GitHub Codespaces
+**Tool:** Canva Animation
-Transition Line: Let's set up our development environment Prompt/Steps to enter:
+Transition Line:
-- Create GitHub repository
-- Configure Codespaces
+- Stage one by one start with a new feature coming in
+  - New features are requires as tech gets developed
+  - Inflation in requirements
+  - With AI this is much more out there
+- Getting into debt
   - Set up development environment
+  - go to github
+  - get the infrastructure moving
+  - if it was just on paper no infra no debt
+  - the code turns into debt when we promise a contract to carry with infra
+- Spending the credits we got
+  - We wise on it as it can definately back fire on you.
 **Outcome pointers to be discussed:**
 - Working development environment
 - Configured Codespaces